 It is located in both Cherokee and Murphy, NC.
 For more information on the new UltraStar Multi-tainment Centers visit UltraStarNC.com Follow UltraStar Multi-tainment Center on Facebook at UltraStarNC, Twitter @UltraStarNC and Instagram: UltraStarNC.
 For Cherokee location call 828-497-8818.
 For Murphy location call 828-422-5306.”

-North Carolina ranks No. 2 in the nation in Christmas trees harvested, producing about 19 percent of the country’s Christmas trees.
+Are you looking for the perfect Christmas tree for your home this year?
+North Carolina ranks No. 2 in the nation in harvested Christmas trees, Here we produce about 19 percent of the country’s Christmas trees.
 Twelve North Carolina trees have stood in the White House — all of them Frasers.
 Wouldn’t you like to have one in your house this year?
-Two special places in the Great Smoky Mountains of North Carolina are listed here for you.
-(Both are pet friendly)
+Here are some special places in the Great Smoky Mountains of North Carolina to hunt for your perfect tree.

 Wow, one of my favorite hikes was just named one of the “25 Best Fall Hiking Trails: Our Favorite Fall Hikes in the U.S.” by Conde Nast Traveler.
 Whiteside Mountain, in Cashiers!
 The online article noted, “For a small $2 parking fee, hikers on this two-mile-plus loop are rewarded with majestic views of the Blue Ridge Mountains at multiple spots.
 On clear days, you’ll see to South Carolina, Tennessee, and Georgia; on cloudier ones, a misty mountain fog imbues a spooky feel.
 Look for peregrine falcons that nest in the mountain’s cliffs.”
 The loop trail features a view of the highest vertical drop in the Eastern US at 750 feet.
 Sheer rock faces are popular for rock climbing and rappelling.